The Beehive: History

-Bellamy's catering facilities moved into the building in the summer of 1975–1976 and Elizabeth II, Queen of New Zealand, unveiled a plaque in the reception hall in February 1977.
+Old Government House was demolished in November 1969 to make way for the Beehive.
+W. M. Angus constructed the first stage, beginning in 1969the podium, underground car park and basement for a national civil defence centre.
+Gibson O'Connor Construction constructed the remaining ten floors of the building.
+Bellamy's catering facilities moved into the building in the summer of 1975–1976 and Elizabeth II, Queen of New Zealand, dedicated the building and unveiled a commemorative plaque in the reception hall in February 1977.
 The Prime Minister, Robert Muldoon, formally opened the building in May 1977.
-The government moved into the upper floors in 1979.
+The Government moved into the upper floors in 1979.
 The annexe facing Museum Street was completed in 1981.

 In the late 1990s, there was consideration of moving the Beehive behind Parliament House and finishing Parliament House according to the 1911 original plans.
 The plan was scuttled due to public outcry at the cost.

-Renovations were carried out and the interior was modernised between 1998 and 2006 to plans by Christchurch architecture firm Warren and Mahoney.
+Renovations to the Beehive were carried out and the interior was modernised between 2001 and 2006 to plans by Christchurch architecture firm Warren and Mahoney.
+At this time an extension was built at the front to allow for a new security entrance, and a new, bomb-proof mail delivery room was built at the rear of the building.
+Much of the original interior design was lost during the renovation.

 In 2013 and 2014, the roof was repaired and windows replaced.

 In July 2015, Heritage New Zealand declared the Beehive "of outstanding heritage significance for its central role in the governance of New Zealand".
 Blyss Wagstaff of Heritage New Zealand called it "one of the most recognisable buildings in the country".
 Heritage New Zealand assigned the highest rating for a historic place, Category I, to the building.
 The original application for the heritage designation was made by Lockwood Smith, a former Speaker of the House of Representatives.
-The heritage registration with the list number 9629 became effective on 24 July 2015.
-The tunnel to Bowen House is specifically excluded from the heritage registration.
+The heritage registration became effective on 24 July 2015.
+A tunnel which extends from the Beehive to Bowen House was specifically excluded from the heritage registration.

+Refurbishment of the third floor took place in 2025, when Bellamy's and a bar were shifted to the ground floor to make way for ministerial suites and offices.
+The refurbishment project won several awards, including the 2026 New Zealand Institute of Architects Wellington Architecture Award for Interior Architecture.

+In July 2026 it was announced by the Speaker of the House, Gerry Brownlee, that the Beehive might need to be vacated for up to 18 months for repairs to "ventilation systems, outside windows, and other structural aspects".